TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/side_channel_example/README.md

 # Time based information leak

-An example side channel exploit based on side channel time based information leak.
+This example side channel exploits a time-based information leak vulnerability.
 The exploit can enumerate if a username is valid by analysing the different response times for a valid versus invalid username.
+The threat actor would use datasets from data breaches, with the now verified usernames, to perform a more targeted dictionary attack informed by their known previous passwords.

 > [!Note]
-> Students are not expected to be able to duplicate this or understand the complex Python implementation.
+> Students are not expected to be able to duplicate this application or understand the complex Python implementation.
 This example is to model how information can leak and then be exploited only.

 ## Requirements